SalomePlatform/sat/doc/src/usage_of_sat.rst

 ===============

 Users or developers that have to build several applications, which share common products, may want to mutualise the compilation of the common products.
-The notion of SAT base follow this obective.
-It allows sharing the installation of products between several applications.
+The notion of SAT base follows this objective.
+It allows sharing the installation of products between several applications, and therefore compile these products only once.

 Location
 --------